 As an example of this, look at the image below;

-You can see from this basic search what products have higher levels of interest than others.
-Experiment with the keyword planner to get a better idea of what might be able to sell better.
+You can see from this search data what products have higher levels of interest than others.
+Experiment with these SEO tools to get a better idea of what might be able to sell better.

 With this information, you can look for the dropshipping suppliers who offer the best price and reliable fulfillment process.